Jomik/screeps-server/README.md

 - I can't push any code via `rollup` to my server.
   - Make sure your `screeps.json` configuration in your project is set properly.
   - In your `email:` field, simply put in your `username`.
 Verify your password is the same as your `screepsmod-auth` setting.
 - My map is all red, I can't actually spawn in!
   - Restart your server, check your configuration and follow the instructions for [screepsmod-admin-utils](https://github.com/ScreepsMods/screepsmod-admin-utils)
-  - Ensure your username is set to the `whitelist:` setting in `config.yml`

 ## Resources & Docs
 [screepers/screeps-launcher]: https://github.com/screepers/screeps-launcher